unytics/bigfunctions/bigfunctions/README.md

 # Catalog of public BigFunctions

-> You can perform any task with SQL with advanced functions.
+> You can perform any task in SQL with advanced functions.